Sante Kimes: Elmer Holmgren

 Before a case could be brought to trial, Holmgren told his family that he was taking a trip to Costa Rica with Sante and Kenneth Sr. on August 2, 1991.
-He has not been seen since.
-In November 2000, Kenneth Jr. admitted that his mother had told him that she killed Holmgren by hitting him in the head with a hammer in a car, while she was riding in the backseat and he was riding in the front passenger's seat.
-Holmgren's body was never found, and no charges were brought against any member of the Kimes family.
+He was not seen again after this.
+In his memoir, Son of a Grifter, Kent Walker stated his mother and Kenneth Kimes Sr. admitted to him during a 1992 argument they had killed Holmgren.
+Stating Sante hit him in the head with a hammer in a car, while she rode in the backseat, he rode in the front passenger's seat, and Kimes Sr. drove.

+Holmgren's body was recovered from a dumpster in Inglewood, California, on February 19, 1991, exhibiting multiple blunt traumatic injuries to the head, but was not identified until 2026.
+No charges have been brought against any member of the Kimes family in connection with his death.

 Syed Bilal Ahmed

 Kenneth Jr. also confessed to murdering 46-year-old banker Syed Bilal Ahmed, who was in charge of Sante's offshore bank accounts, in Nassau, Bahamas, on September 4, 1996, which had been suspected by Bahamian authorities at the time.
 He testified that the two acted together to drug Ahmed, drown him in a bathtub and dump his body offshore, but no charges were ever filed in that case.
 Sante denied any involvement in or knowledge of the murders, and she claimed that Kenneth Jr. confessed solely to avoid receiving the death penalty.